FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Under the menu bar of "Robot Settings" in "Initial Settings", click "Friction Compensation" to enter the friction compensation setting interface.

-**Friction compensation coefficient**：The usage scenario for friction compensation is only in the dragging mode.
+**Friction compensation coefficient**:The usage scenario for friction compensation is only in the dragging mode.
 The friction compensation coefficient can be set from 0 to 1.
 The higher the value, the greater the compensation force when dragging.
 The friction compensation coefficient needs to be set separately for each axis according to the different installation methods.

-**Friction compensation switch**：Users can turn on or off friction compensation according to the actual robot and usage habits.
+**Friction compensation switch**:Users can turn on or off friction compensation according to the actual robot and usage habits.

 .. image:: teaching_pendant_software/048.png
    :width: 3in